wp-plugins/wpsso/readme.txt

 == Screenshots ==

-01. Plugin General Settings Page
+01. WPSSO General Settings Page &mdash; Includes options for Open Graph (All Publishers) site information, titles, descriptions, images, videos, and authors.
+There is also a Publisher Specific section for Facebook, Google (G+ and Search), LinkedIn, Pinterest Rich Pins, and Twitter Cards.
-02. Plugin Advanced Settings Page
+02. WPSSO Advanced Settings Page &mdash; Allows you to fine-tune some advanced plugin settings, the use of various content filters, custom post meta fields, caching techniques, user profile contacts, and enable / disable a long list of meta tags.
-03. Plugin Social Settings on Posts and Pages
+03. WPSSO Social Settings on Posts and Pages &mdash; The social settings metabox allows you to modify the default title, description, and image values, preview an example social share, preview all meta tags, and validate the current webpage with various online tools.
 04. Example Facebook Link Share
 05. Example Facebook Video Share
 06. Example Google+ Link Share